.

 Accommodations and Food

-* Please note that not every expedition has couples’ or singles accommodations available.
-Please call or email Earthwatch to check for availability prior to reserving your space(s) on the team.
+* Please note that not every expedition has couples’ or singles' accommodations available.
+Please call or email Earthwatch to check availability before reserving your space(s) on the team.

 SLEEPING

-Earthwatch teams will stay at the Palace of Muge Estate, the historical home on the property where the research site is located.
-In the palace, volunteers will share rooms with 2–3 people of the same gender and will share multiple bathrooms in one wing of the home.
-There may be rooms available for pairs with advanced notice.
-Sheets, towels, pillows and blankets will all be provided.
-The family estate is home to Teresa Schonborn, Countess of Schonborn and Wiesentheid, the Chairman of the Board of Directors of the House.
+The family estate is home to Teresa Schonborn, Countess of Schonborn, and Wiesentheid, the House's Chairman of the Board of Directors.
 Countess Teresa Schonborn is a friend and colleague of the research team, a project collaborator, and passionate about archeology.
 The home is a private residence and a historical landmark.
 This housing is a truly special and unique experience.

-* Earthwatch will honor each person’s assertion of gender identity, respectfully and without judgment.
+* Earthwatch will honor each person’s assertion of gender identity respectfully and without judgment.
 For both teen and adult teams, where logistics dictate single-sex accommodations or other facilities, participant placements will be made in accordance with the gender identity the participant specified on their Earthwatch Participant form and/or preferences indicated in discussions with Earthwatch.

 BATHROOMS